-This site includes my Blog, Wildlife Photography, and Reviews which can be accessed in the menu at the top of the screen.
+This site includes my Blog, Wildlife Photos, and Reviews which can be accessed in the menu at the top of the screen.

 All photos on this website are taken by me unless stated otherwise.
 If you would like to use any photos on this website then please ask for permission by contacting me.

 My name is Michael Sinclair and I’m a 16 year old naturalist and climate striker from Glasgow who’s trying to juggle his teenage life with a hobby and volunteer/ community work.

 Below are some things I’m up to at the moment

 Climate Campaigning and Striking

 I’ve been to many strikes and regularly post on social media about it.
 At school I have also helped gain numbers for strikes.
 Sometimes I’m even brave enough to take the megaphone and lead some chants.

 Since 2018 I have been volunteering at one of my local parks/nature reserves (Linn Park) with a community group called Friends of Linn Park.
 The work involves a range of activities including habitat improvements, wildlife monitoring, infrastructure improvements and community information days.
 As a result of corona virus in 2020, volunteering has been limited but i have spent hours checking bird boxes, collecting data from other volunteers boxes and then imputing them online for the BTO.